 Outstanding WWTP awards

-There are more than 300 municipal plants, and some have met every single standard and deadline for the whole year.
-We recognize these plants through an award program.
-Some of the plants have received an award since we started handing them out — 23 years!
-Operators proudly display the awarded plaques on their walls demonstrating their excellence and continued commitment to keeping Washington waters clean.
+There are more than 300 wastewater treatment plants and about a third of them have met every single standard and deadline for the whole year.
+We recognize these facilities through our award program.
+Some of the facilities have received an award since we started handing them out — 24 years!
+Many operators proudly display their award plaques to demonstrate their excellence and continued commitment to keeping Washington's lakes, rivers, and streams clean.